karelsteinmetz/kotlin-examples/README.md

 * Init - initializer block
 * Companion - class object has been deprecated
 * Labeled Returns in Lambdas
+* Reflection - properties of class and references

 ## Dependencies
 * kotlin-fluent-assertions - needs to be compiled into local repository